-Why Kim Kardashian Needed a Surrogate to Have Her Third Child
+Why Kim Kardashian Needs a Surrogate to Have Her Fourth Child

 "They say that this is what some women died from as a result of childbirth back in the day, without proper care.
 I'm so thankful that my doctor was able to catch this and address the issue immediately."

-On the show Keeping Up with the Kardashians, Kardashian announced her decision to have a surrogate because she would not be able to have another baby on her own without serious risk.
+On the show Keeping Up with the Kardashians, Kardashian announced her decision to have a surrogate for Chicago because she would not be able to have another baby on her own without serious risk.

 “I’ve come to the conclusion in my mind that I can’t carry another one.
 So now I want to explore surrogacy,” she said to her mom Kris Jenner.